 President Donald Trump has announced the US will apply a new tariff of 10% on about $300 billion-worth of products from China.

-Mr Trump tweeted amid that negotiations will continue.
+Mr Trump tweeted amid slow-moving talks with China that negotiations will continue.
 But he blamed China for not following through on stopping the sale of fentanyl to the United States or purchasing large quantities of farm goods such as soybeans.

 Stocks immediately tumbled on the news.
 The Dow Jones Industrial Average, which had been up nearly 300 points earlier, was down nearly 200 points soon after Mr Trump’s tweets.